opensearch-project/documentation-website/_field-types/metadata-fields/ignored.md

 The `_ignored` field helps you manage issues related to malformed data in your documents.
 This field is used to index and store field names that were ignored during the indexing process as a result of the `ignore_malformed` setting being enabled in the [index mapping]({{site.url}}{{site.baseurl}}/field-types/).

-The `_ignored` field allows you to search and identify documents that contain fields that were ignored, as well as the specific field names that were ignored.
-The can be useful for troubleshooting and understanding issues related to malformed data in your documents.
+The `_ignored` field allows you to search for and identify documents containing fields that were ignored as well as for the specific field names that were ignored.
+This can be useful for troubleshooting.

 You can query the `_ignored` field using the `term`, `terms`, and `exists` queries, and the results will be included in the search hits.